smnorris/roadintegrator/README.md

         git clone https://github.com/smnorris/roadintegrator.git
         cd roadintegrator

-4. Edit the postgres connection environment variables in `environment.yml` to match your database connection as necessary.
+4. If necessary, edit the postgres connection environment variables in `environment.yml` to match your database connection parameters (the provided default is set to `localhost` with port `5435` to avoid collision with existing local databases).

-5. Create and activate the environment:
+5. Create environment/load dependencies, and activate the environment:

         conda env create -f environment.yml
         conda activate roadintegrator

 ### Database

+The analysis requires:

+- PostgreSQL >= 13.3
+- PostGIS >= 3.1
+- GEOS >= 3.9

-Optional - if you do not already have a local PostgreSQL 13 / PostGIS 3.1 database.
+If you do not already have a database meeting these requirements, use Docker to quickly set one up:

 1. Download and install Docker using the appropriate link for your OS:
     - [MacOS](https://download.docker.com/mac/stable/Docker.dmg)